membranes/graphs/src/fe/fe.md

 In addition to recording measures at the most granular level possible, a detailed fuel & energy table will ensure

-* each fuel & energy depenendent event is recorded againast the correct fuel & energy classification
+* each fuel & energy dependent event is recorded against the correct fuel & energy classification
 * the correct unit of measure is available